 Here are some steps you can take to help minimize your allergy symptoms this spring or during any allergy season:

-- Clean or replace HVAC filters more frequently than manufacturer recommendations
+Clean or replace HVAC filters more frequently than manufacturer recommendation

-- Use over-the-counter or prescription allergy medication as directed
+Use over-the-counter or prescription allergy medications as directed